wt-himble/opengl_pixelsim/README.md

 together a cellular automata simulation.

 This repo is not meant to be useful by any means.
 The code is structured in such a way that scaling the simulation would prove difficult.
 As well, there may or may not be portions of required libraries missing from the repo.
+I also forgot to setup a .gitignore for this project, so there's probably a lot of bloat.
+(Thanks Visual Studio)

 The purpose of this repo is purely to show the code used to create the simulation.
 For information relating to cellular automata or creating something similar, I would recommend this video by John Jackson: